fish-shell/fish-shell/doc_src/cmds/fish_key_reader.rst

 Description
 -----------

-``fish_key_reader`` is used to explain how you would bind a certain key sequence.
+:program:`fish_key_reader` is used to explain how you would bind a certain key sequence.
 By default, it prints the :ref:`bind <cmd-bind>` command for one key sequence read interactively over standard input.

 If the character sequence matches a special key name (see ``bind --key-names``),  both ``bind CHARS ...`` and ``bind -k KEYNAME ...`` usage will be shown.
-In verbose mode (enabled by passing ``--verbose``), additional details about the characters received, such as the delay between chars, are written to stderr.
+In verbose mode (enabled by passing ``--verbose``), additional details about the characters received, such as the delay between chars, are written to standard error.

 The following options are available: